dasic002/2411-hackathon-team2/README.md

   </tr>
 </table>

-We also used EightGrid to determine the contrast between each of the 7 shades of each color scheme.
+We also used [EightShapes](https://contrast-grid.eightshapes.com/) to determine the contrast between each of the 7 shades of each colour scheme.

 <table>
 <tr>